Giulio's Dream

 Giulio's Dream is a recent history research and documentary film project focusing on the summer camp for children held in Urla between 1964-2001 by Padre Giulio, one of the priests of the Izmir Dominican Church (Santissimo Rosario Church).

-The project, which will be carried out by UR Collective, will consist of two separate working periods as research and documentary shooting.
-While the research work will cover the scanning of documents, diaries, photographs and video archives within the church, a series of interviews will be held with people who have been to the camp at different times for the documentary film.
-The project will end with the screening of the documentary film and a photography exhibition.
+The project, which was carried out by UR Collective, consisted of two separate working periods as research and documentary shooting.
+While the research work covered the scanning of documents, diaries, photographs and video archives within the church, a series of interviews were held with people who have been to the camp at different times for the documentary film.

 This holiday home, which is the youth dream of a dedicated priest in a country where he is assigned, was opened on June 15, 1964 with 21 children participating.
 For 37 years, it opened its doors to 2500 children as a non-profit regardless of ethnicity, religion or sect of these children.
 The camp, which continued its activities uninterruptedly every summer from 1964 to 2001, had to end its activities due to the socio-cultural and political conditions that changed over time in Turkey.
 This camp held by P. Giulio began to undergo bureaucratic inspections at the end of the 90's on allegations of being involved in missionary activities, was used for autistic children for a while, and then the church property was forced to be removed from the church's assets and closed for good.
 Focusing on this whole process, the project allows a micro-reading of Turkey's view on minorities and political transformation that occurred in the camp for nearly 40 years.